 Like "appraisal" approaches, the CAT views emotions as acts of meaning making.
 The CAT hypothesizes that emotions, like all mental states, arise through the continuous process of perceivers making meaning from the sensory input that they take in from the internal world of the body and the external world of physical surroundings.
-Our approach is more consistent with some "appraisal" models (i.e., constituative appraisal models) than with others (i.e., causal appraisal models) (Barrett, Mesquita et al., 2007; Gross & Barrett, 2011).
+Our approach is more consistent with some "appraisal" models (i.e., constituative appraisal models) than with others (i.e., causal appraisal models; Barrett, Mesquita, Ochsner, & Gross, 2007; J. J. Gross & Barrett, 2011).
 In causal appraisal models (e.g., see works by Scherer, Lazarus, Frijda, and Roseman), "appraisals" are specific mental processes that create meaning and cause emotions to occur; an "appraisal process" is a cognitive mechanism that initiates specific emotional responses (e.g., an evaluation of threat produces fear).
-In constituative appraisal models (e.g., see works by Clore and Ortony), by contrast, an "appraisal" refers to a person's experience in a situation or context (e.g., to be afraid is to experience something as threatening; appraisals are mental contents (not processes) that are themselves caused by more basic, general mental processes that are available within any normally functioning human mind (the processes of perception, categorization, memory, etc.).
-Here, an "appraisal process" can be any process that produces this meaning (e.g., an appraisal processes are whatever creates that experience of threat), although we find it misleading to label a process by its outcome, because the processes we study are domain-general and therefore contribute to other outcomes as well (cf. Barrett, 2009).
-Appraisals are really just another way of describing emotions - the construal of affect within a situation is the emotion itself.
-(In causal appraisal models, appraisals are the mechanisms by which emotions are caused - they produce the situational construals that trigger emotion.)
-The CAT and constituative appraisal models (particularly the OCC model; Clore & Ortony, 2013) are two sides of the same coin, with the former focusing on how interacting systems produce the emergent emotional instances and the latter describing the emergent whole that is created.
+In constituative appraisal models (e.g., see work by

+Clore and Ortony, 2013), by contrast, an "appraisal" refers to a person's experience in a situation or context (e.g., to be afraid is to experience something as threatening); appraisals are mental contents (not processes) that are themselves caused by more basic, general mental processes that are available within any normally functioning human mind (the processes of perception, categorization, memory, etc.).
+Here, an "appraisal process" can be any process that produces this meaning (e.g., appraisal processes are whatever creates that experience of threat), although the processes are not specific to appraisal.
+We find it misleading to label a process by its outcome, however, because the processes in question are domain-general and therefore contribute to other outcomes as well (cf. Barrett, 2009).
+Appraisals are really just another way of describing emotions-the construal of affect within a situation is the emotional episode itself.
+(In causal appraisal models, appraisals are the specific cognitive mechanisms by which emotions are caused-they produce the situational construals that trigger emotion.)
+The CAT and constituative appraisal models (particularly the Ortony, Clore, Collins [OCC] model; Clore & Ortony, 2013) are two sides of the same coin, with the former focusing on how interacting systems produce the emergent emotional instances and the latter describing the emergent whole that is created.

-The CAT also acknowledges to the importance of situations.
+The CAT also acknowledges the importance of situations.
 If the conceptual system for emotion is constituted out of past experience, and if past experience is largely structured by people within a cultural context, then the vocabulary of emotion categories that develop, and the population of instances within each category, will be culturally relative.
-Such ideas integrate the CAT with social construction approaches, positing that interpersonal situations "afford" certain emotions (or certain varieties of an emotion category) (see Boiger & Mesquita, in press), and with Clore & Ortony's OCC model where the structure of emotion categories is thought to represent the structure of recurrent, important situations (see Clore & Ortony, 2013).
-In this way, the Conceptual Act Theory also has the potential to become a deeply culturally-sensitive view of emotion.
-Culture is not an independent variable with emotion as the dependent variable - culture does not cause emotion.
+Such ideas integrate the CAT with "social construction" approaches, positing that interpersonal situations "afford" certain emotions (or certain varieties of an emotion category; see Boiger & Mesquita, in press), and with Clore and Ortony's OCC model where the structure of emotion categories is thought to represent the structure of recurrent, important situations (see Clore & Ortony, 2013).
+In this way, the conceptual act theory also has the potential to become a deeply culturally sensitive view of emotion.
+Culture is not an independent variable with emotion as the dependent variable-culture does not cause emotion.
 Instead, emotions are performances of culture, enacted and structured through the conceptual knowledge that is enacted and transmitted as part of socialization and acculturation.
 Emotions are events that function as bids to structure relationships and interactions.